Jump to content

 Each student’s personal data is currently stored by each education provider.
 As therefore personal data is spread across numerous learning providers, managing can become hard or cumbersome.
 For sharing data between educational services, reports or certificates have to be downloaded and uploaded repeatedly.
 Furthermore, it can be challenging to keep track of where required documents or data is stored.
 Deleting personal information for example, is rarely possible by simply clicking a button.

 With the “Mein Bildungsraum” wallet app, users can manage all their personal data, reports or certificates (e.g. a school-leaving certificate or a confirmation of attendance).
 They can also request deletion of personal data from within the app.
 Data protection and data security are top priorities.
 A transmission protocol shows what information was shared with whom.
-From a technical perspective, the solution is based on Enmeshed as programming platform, with source code that can be viewed and used by anyone (open source framework).

 Foundation